Semantic Biographies Based on Linked Data

 Biographical data can also be used as a basis for Digital Humanities research, where e.g. prosopographies and networks of people are studied.

-As a first experiment, the Semantic National Biography based on 6300 short biographies of the National Biography
+As a first experiment, the Semantic National Biography based on 6300 short biographies of the National Biography of Finland

 of the Finnish Literature Society was created with an online